You will need the Level 1 Diploma in carpentry and joinery. There is no direct entry through GCSEs.

 If you are interested in becoming a Joiner or Carpenter or working in associated trades, this course will provide you with the next steps required to develop a wider range of practical skills in all aspects of bricklaying.

-The Study programme of the level 2 Diploma in Carpentry and Joinery will consist of five key elements which you will need to complete:
+The Study programme of the level 2 Diploma in Site Carpentry will consist of five key elements which you will need to complete:

 > Individual and group tutorial sessions